Harvested in high altitude, Pashmina is the most noble cashmere variety, the oldest and the most luxurious.

-It is derived from the capra hircus goat's light winter undercoat.
+It is derived from the Changra goat's light winter undercoat.
 It is the finest and softest in the neck and stomach area.
-This goat only lives under extreme conditions beyond 4500 meters in altitude.
-It is therefore collected on the footpaths of the Himalayas, especially in Ladakh.
+This down of "pashm" is a kind of hyper cashmere that the goat only produces in extreme conditions, that is to say beyond 4500 m altitude.
+It is therefore collected on the foothills of the Himalayas, especially in Ladakh.

 One goat produces about 150g of pashmina per year.
 In the spring when it loses its winter fur, it is combed in order to gather the fine silkier hair which is longer and of high quality.

 While a cashmere fiber has a diameter less than 19 microns, pashmina is thinner : less than 15 microns.